 Sellers should consider this a wake-up call.
 If you don’t up your game, your account may end up suspended completely.

-This can also happen if you consistently under-perform.
+This can also happen if you consistently underperform when trying to sell on eBay.
 Most often, eBay takes this step after issuing a few warnings.
 However, sometimes, one case of horrendous customer service is enough to warrant suspension.

-Depending on the seriousness of your rule breaking, your listings may end early.
-Sometimes, listing fees are even forfeited.
+Depending on the seriousness of your rule-breaking, your listings may end early, and sometimes, fees are even forfeited.

 One account suspension can also lead to eBay shutting down other accounts associated with your household.
 If you have a history of receiving warnings or restrictions, this may be your last chance to turn things around before you’re suspended from eBay indefinitely.

-When eBay suspends an account, the seller is usually notified by email.
-In most cases they will provide details on what you did wrong and how long the suspension will last.
-Sometimes they’ll even tell you what you need to do to get back selling again!
-(If you didn’t receive an email, check your messages on My eBay.)
+If your account has been suspended, the seller is usually notified by email.
+In most cases, when you get suspended, they will provide details on what you did wrong and how long the suspension will last.
+Sometimes they’ll even tell you what you need to do to get your account back.
+(If you didn’t receive an email, check your messages on My eBay or get in touch with eBay directly.)

 Reasons for suspension vary from forgetting to pay your fees right through to serious breaches of policy.
-Just recently, eBay suspended hundreds of accounts for price gouging during the Coronavirus pandemic.
+Just recently, eBay suspended hundreds of accounts for price gouging during the Coronavirus pandemic, and many were forced to go to the lengths of creating a new account.

-Below are seven ways you might have your eBay account suspended:
+Below are seven ways you might bear the brunt of an eBay suspension, and how to get your eBay account back:

 1. Outstanding payments

-If you owe eBay any seller fees or customer reimbursements which they sent out on your behalf, this can lead to temporary suspension of your account.
+If you owe eBay any seller fees or customer reimbursements which they sent out on your behalf, you can get your account suspended.

 You may need to make a one-off payment to settle your accounts.
-Alternatively, you should double check that your automatic payment method isn’t out-of-date.
+Alternatively, you should double-check that your automatic payment method isn’t out-of-date.
+Check your eBay messages if you’re unsure, or get in touch with eBay if the answer still isn’t clear.

 2. Late shipment of orders

-Late shipments are a big no-no. If you send an item after your stated handling time, or it arrives after the estimated delivery date, this will be a mark against your account and could lead to a suspended account on eBay.
+Late shipments are a big no-no if you want to sell on eBay, and can cause the platform to suspend your account.
+If you send an item after your stated handling time, or it arrives after the estimated delivery date, this will be a mark against your account and could lead to a suspended account on eBay.

 eBay will tolerate up to 7% of your orders being late.
-So be realistic when you state delivery times on your listings and follow best practices for eBay shipping.
+So be realistic when you state delivery times and follow best practices for eBay shipping.

 3. A high Transaction Defect Rate